 Wozniak goes on to describe the genesis of his bracing, boomer-era brand of information libertarianism, instilled in him by his Eisenhower-Republican father: the home is a sanctuary of private action, while the “purest things in the universe”?space, the Moon, the electromagnetic spectrum?were free and open.

-But the most useful commentary I’ve found on the FCC ruling comes from Tim Wu, the Columbia law professor who wrote the book on Information-age network regulation (well, one of them), and is credited with coining the term “net neutrality.”
+But the most useful commentary I’ve found on the FCC ruling comes from Tim Wu, the Columbia law professor (well, one of them), and is credited with coining the term “net neutrality.”
 At Tech Crunch, Wu writes that ruling represents government taking its favored regulatory approach of “kicking the can,” passing on solid rule-making in favor of a web of vague warnings and contradictory edicts that will take years of litigation to sort out.
 Wu concludes that the net effect, so to speak, is?not surprisingly?to protect an emerging status quo:

 Believe it or not, there is a meaning to this madness, for we can predict the effects of the uncertainty.
 I suggest it will confirm present trends.
 The uncertainty supports a continued openness on the wired internet, while also sanctioning a wireless internet that is semi-closed and dominated by commercial content.
 In the language of my book, The Master Switch, the rules may slow the cycle of consolidation on the wireline Internet, while simultaneously speeding it up in wireless.
 At a deeper level it suggests a coming age of Two Kingdoms: an Internet experience ever more divided by whether you pick up your laptop or your phone.